 While the upfront investment in structured cabling may be higher than a piecemeal approach, it can result in significant cost savings over time.
 Using standardized components can reduce the need for costly upgrades and repairs when it's time to scale the network.
 Additionally, improved network reliability and performance can lead to increased productivity and reduced downtime, which can positively impact the bottom line.

-6 Components of Structured Cabling Systems
+6 Components Of Structured Cabling Systems

 Now that we've explored the primary structured cabling benefits, let's examine its six components.
 Understanding these elements can help you design a structured cabling system that meets your enterprise's unique needs.